genny-project/gennyteer/README.md

 # Gennyteer

-Automated Browser testing of the Genny Project using Puppeteer.
+Automated browser testing stack of the Genny Project using Jest and Puppeteer.
+UAT, E2E and Regression tests.

 ## How to run the test